 Mikrotik Router Basic Configuration Using Winbox

-MikroTik Router is one of the most popular routers to any ISP network as well as any enterprise office network.
+MikroTik is one of the most popular routers.
 MikroTik Router has a lot of networking services that help to build a stable and smooth network so easily.
-It is said that any ISP Company or Enterprise Office cannot go a single day without MikroTik Router.
+It is said that any ISP Company or any Enterprise Office cannot go a single day without MikroTik Router.
 So, the system administrators who are not using MikroTik Router yet, they will soon start using MikroTik Router, I think.
 As a system administrator, I am also using MikroTik Router about 3 years in my network and really I have got a very stable and smooth network.
 MikroTik Router is mainly famous for bandwidth control service and packet filtering functionalities as well as cheap price.
 MikroTik Router is also favorite to any system administrator because of having graphical user interface (GUI) software named Winbox which helps to manage MikroTik Router so easily.
 As the usage of MikroTik Router is growing rapidly, this article is designed to show the basic configuration of a MikroTik Router from very beginning using Winbox software so that a new MikroTik Router user can easily configure his/her router from very starting and can operate his network smoothly.

 Prerequisites to Configure a MikroTik Router